 Let’s go into describing the skin types

 Normal skin is well-balanced skin, it is neither too oily nor dry.
 Which means the sebum (oil) and moisture levels are just right like Goldilocks porridge.
 Normal skin tends to have fine pores which are almost invisible to the naked eye, has an even colour, no blemishes or sensitivity.
 Having normal skin does not mean you will never have any skin issues, the odd blemish or two is normal but you will generally have fewer issues.
 Normal skin also tends to get drier with age.

 How to Care for Normal Skin

 Normal skin is the easiest skin type to take care of it needs the basics cleansing, antioxidant for protection from the elements and pollution and a good moisturiser.

-Oily is skin that produces a lot of sebum (oil) and can be easily identified because of the shine and almost greasy appearance.
-Most oily skin is due to genetic but can also occur due to hormonal changes.
+Oily skin produces a lot of sebum (oil) and tends to look shinny and almost greasy appearance.
+Most oily skin is due to genetics but can also occur due to hormonal changes.
 A large number of developing oily skin during puberty due to the fluctuation of hormones particularly androgens(male hormones).

 The pores on oily skin are more visible due to the overactive sebum production and thus is more prone to acne breakouts.
 Oily skin gets greasier as the day progresses and cause makeup to slide off easily.